 ES 918 Assessing Teaching and Learning at the Middle School: Theory and Practice Prerequisites: ED 981, ED 982, ES 922 (ES 922 may be taken concurrently) Concepts taught include writing instructional objectives, constructing various types of instruments to assess student learning in middle grades including alternative assessment, grading, standardized testing.
 3 credits ES 919 Assessing Teaching and Learning in Secondary Schools: Theory and Practice Prerequisites: ED 981, ED 982, ES 915 (ES 915 May be taken concurrently) Writing instructional objectives, constructing various types of instruments to assess student learning in the high school, to include alternative assessments, grading, and standardized testing.
-3 credits ES 920 Clinical Experience in the Middle Grades (5-9) Prerequisites: ES 916, ES 918, ES 922 Teaching experience, grade 5 through grade 9.
-Involves planning, implementing, and evaluating learning in a setting with typical and atypical students.
-ES 921 Clinical Experience in Secondary Grades (9-12) Prerequisites: ES 915, ES 917, ES 919 Teaching experience, grade 9 through grade I2.
-Involves planning, implementing, evaluating learning in a setting with typical and atypical students.
-5 credits ES 922 Middle School Curriculum Development: Theory and Practice Prerequisites: ED 981, ED 982 Examines relevant theoretical frameworks for instructional design and implementation at the middle school in keeping with national reports.
-3 credits ES 923 Mathematics Assessment and Instruction for Diverse Learner Formal and informal means of assessing students mathematical performance.
+ES 920 Clinical Experience in the Middle Grades (5-8) Prerequisites: ED973 and ED949.
+Co-requisite: ES905 or ES906.
+Pre-practicum experience in the subject area and at the level of the license which the candidate is pursuing.
+Involves planning, implementing, and evaluating learning for every student.
+1-6 credits.

+ES 921 Clinical Experience in Secondary Grades (8-12) Prerequisites: ED973 and ED949.
+Co-requisite: ES905 or ES906 Pre-practicum experience in the subject area and at the level of the license which the candidate is pursuing.
+Involves planning, implementing, and evaluating learning for every student.
+1-6 credits ES 922 Middle School Curriculum Development: Theory and Practice Prerequisites: ED 981, ED 982 Examines relevant theoretical frameworks for instructional design and implementation at the middle school in keeping with national reports.
+3 credits ES 923 Mathematics Assessment and Instruction for Diverse Learner Formal and informal means of assessing students' mathematical performance.
 Strategies to increase mathematics performance for students with disabilities.
-3 credits ES 924 Analysis and Interpretation of the Behavior and Learning Environment of Children and Adolescents Grades 5-12 Procedures to assess academic, cognitive, affective, and behavioral function of children/adolescents in grades 5-12.
-Techniques to prepare and maintain students with disabilities in general education.
+3 credits ES 924 Linguistics for Teachers of English Language Learners Scientific study of English using current theory, research and practice for the understanding and teaching of English Language Learners.
 3 credits ES 925 Inclusive Settings: Learning Strategies and Management Techniques (5-12) Learning and behavior needs of children with disabilities.
 Developing strategies to improve teaching and learning for all students in inclusive grade 5-12 classrooms.
 3 credits ES 926 Portfolio Evaluation (Middle/Secondary) 1 credit.